-This is definitely more relevant in the current climate as people were indeed served with quarantine orders or stay-home notices (SHN) in 2020.
-Even now, anyone who has COVID-19 or is a close contact of a COVID-19 patient may require to be quarantined or put on SHN.
-Employers are required to treat such employees as if they were on paid hospitalisation leave.
+This was definitely relevant in the past two years as people were served with quarantine orders or stay-home notices (SHN).
+Employers are required to treat such employees as if they are on paid hospitalisation leave.

 #3 “Stay-Home Leave”

-The Employment Act also states that an employee can rest at home and be considered to be hospitalised, even if they are not actually warded.
+The Employment Act also states that an employee can rest at home and will be considered as hospitalised, even if they are not actually warded.
 An employee can be certified by an approved public medical institute “to be ill enough to require hospitalisation” or require rest or further medical treatment after their discharge from a hospital.

 #4 Reimbursement Of Medical Consultation Fees

 For employees who have worked for at least 3 months, employers have to pay for their medical consultation fees.
 In general, only government or company-approved doctors, dentists or specialists qualify, AND if employees are also certified to be on sick leave for at least one day.

 Employers are not obligated to pay for medical consultations or paid sick leave if an employee visits a doctor on public holidays, annual leave, rest days or non-working days.
 There is also no obligation for employers to pay for medical consultations that do not result in a medical certificate (MC).